Chr4st/neuro_research/README.md

 - ADNI data contributors
 - Developers of giotto-tda, scikit-learn, and other open-source tools
 - The topological data analysis and network neuroscience communities

-## Contact

-For questions or issues, please open a GitHub issue or contact [your-email@example.com].

 ## References